johnwr-response/aks-kafka-connect-hands-on-learning/code/LOCAL_NOTES.md

   - These are different from the partitions and offsets in Kafka Topic
   - Source Partition & Source Offsets are for Kafka Connect Source
 - Source Task
+- Building and running a Connector in Standalone Mode

 # Links
 - [Lenses IO Github](https://github.com/lensesio/fast-data-dev "Lenses IO Github")